AdriaVilellaGitHub/api-first-accounting/README.md

 ## Objectives

-Provide an API First Accounting System for any kind of legal entity incorporated into virtually any country of incorporation.
+Provide an API First Accounting System for any kind of legal entity incorporated into virtually any country.
-For now, I'm doing it just for fun!
+This is an open source project.
+I'm doing it just for fun!

 ## Development and deployment considerations

 - I'm developing this project using Agile methodologies and disciplines as SCRUM and Test-Driven Development.
-- The architecture of the project will be based on a clean hexagonal architecture.It helps me define decoupled code structure, isolated with external components and easy-to-run tests.
+- The architecture of the project will be based on a clean hexagonal architecture.
+It helps me define decoupled code structure, isolated with external components and easy-to-run tests.
 - Cloud-native solution available to deploy in any public, private or hybrid cloud as well as on-premises.
 - Container based deployment, allowing it to run in a wide range of hosts/OS.
 - 100% test coverage of the base code.